tingyingwu2010/PetDetective/README.md

 # About
-Inspired from a logic game from `Lumosity`, I'm trying to find a solution or an approach to solve a Capacitated Vehicle Routing Problem with multiple sources and destinations.
+Inspired from a logic game from `Lumosity`, I'm trying to find a solution or an approach to solve a Capacitated Vehicle Routing Problem with Pickup and Delivery.

 For an illustration, check the following image: